box/developer.box.com/content/guides/cli/scripts/user-zones-mass-update.md

 To run the script in a simulation mode, add the `DryRun` boolean flag.
-Dry run doesn't mean that API calls won't be made but that any create/update/delete calls will be skipped.
+Dry run doesn't mean that API calls won't be made, but that any create/update/delete calls will be skipped.

 ```bash
 ./Mass_Update_User_Zones.ps1 -DryRun